2000222/Kinova-Gemini/README.md

 # Kinova-Gemini
 We present the original “Kinova Gemini”, a robotic system that successfully implements interactive robot grasping or pick-and-place tasks with visual reasoning and conversational AI via Human Robot Interaction (HRI) in three different application scenarios.

 :smiley: This work has been published by IEEE ROBIO 2022, which was completed in 2022.7 before the release of ChatGPT.
+But now it's better to integrate LLMs with robot control and planning.